M-arcus/cloudron-docs/docs/documentation/apps.md

 <img src="/img/app-memory-slider.png" class="shadow">
 </center>

+!!! note "Memory limit includes swap"
+    The memory limit set here is a combination of RAM and swap space to be allocated for the app.
+Cloudron allocates 50% of this value as RAM and 50% as swap.

 ## Restricting app access to specific users

 Most apps in Cloudron are integrated with Cloudron's Single Sign-On.
 For such